Portland Auto Product Liability Attorney

 Who Are Auto Product Liability Claims Filed Against?

 Auto product liability claims are filed against the product manufacturer.
 When claims started to surface surrounding the ignition switch defect accidents, GM took the heat.
 These types of cases typically involve multiple vehicles, hence multiple claimants.
 Sometimes claimants will form a class and file a class action lawsuit against a vehicle manufacturer in hopes of securing compensation for harm caused by the defects.

-Common Hazards that Prompt Auto Recalls
+What Are Common Hazards that Prompt Auto Recalls?

 Any number of things can go wrong when a vehicle is being designed or manufactured.
 Some common causes for auto recalls are hazards such as:

 Leaky and misplaced fuel tanks, faulty wiring, and other defects can pose a fire hazard and result in auto recalls.

 Seatbelts can latch improperly or easily become unlatched while a vehicle is in motion.
 In the event of a faulty seatbelt or seatbelt latch, a vehicle can be recalled.

 Sudden loss of electric power steering poses a serious accident risk to drivers.
 Somewhat recently, GM recalled 81,000 vehicles for this very defect.